jfjlaros/simpleRPC/docs/usage_device.rst

 ^^^^^^^

-Suppose we want to export a method that sets the brightness of an LED and a method that takes two parameters and returns one value.
+Suppose we want to export a method that sets the brightness of an LED and a method that takes one parameter and returns a value.

 .. code:: cpp